lesposlales/Orion_Open/Documentation.md

 The Color Table makes it easier for you to select your Color, but not required.

-String escaping such as the \n escape can be used for content of your Webhook.
+String escaping such as the \n (Which makes a new line for your string) escape can be used for content of your Webhook.